ATNF/askapsoft/Code/Doc/user/current/doc/platform/comm_archive.rst

 -----------------------------

 After the observation is complete, new datasets are archived on the commisisoning archive.
-This is tape- and disk-based storage aimed at keeping raw and some processed data during ASKAP commissioning.
+This is tape and disk-based storage aimed at keeping raw and some processed data during ASKAP commissioning.

 The observations are archived by tar-ing the entire scheduling block directory.
-After this is copied to the archive, the measurement set within the directory on /scratch2 is removed, and a file called ARCHIVED is created.
+After this is copied to the archive, the measurement set within the directory on /astro is removed, and a file called ARCHIVED is created.

 There is a RESTORE.SH script that ASKAP operations will make use of to